Engage. Empower. Establish.

 We consistently seek to establish a network of students driven towards entrepreneurial action at U.Va.
 Our organization creates a forum for students, professors, and alumni to engage in discussion.
 We connect Commerce, Engineering, Architecture, and other students with those who share a passion for entrepreneurship.

-Nick is a 2nd year Pre-Commerce student from Long Island, NY.
+Nick is a 3rd year Commerce student from Long Island, NY.
 He is a car fanatic, book junkie, and believes entrepreneurial thinking can solve major world issues.

-Nipun is a first-year Computer Science and Systems Engineering student.
+Nipun is a 2nd year Computer Science and Systems Engineering student.
 When he's not dreaming up wacky business ideas, he enjoys studying applied mathematics.

-Ariel is a 2nd year Pre-Commerce student, photographer, daydreamer, and fashion fanatic who loves all things business.
+Ariel is a 3rd year Cognitive Science student, photographer, coffee shop addict, and fashion fanatic who loves all things business.

 John is a 3rd year Politics and Econ major.
 He interns at a non profit micro loan firm downtown and loves the NY Knicks.